 If you have the time, allow a discussion to occur after each question as it can provide useful nuance around behavior norms.
 It also helps you to understand the type of community you are working with.
+For more guidance on how to unpack gender and social norms, please see the section below.

 39 World Vision (2010).
-Travelling Together.
+Travelling Together